Skip to content

 Medicare Advantage and Observation Cost Sharing

-Medicare Advantage plans commonly use copays for ER visits, daily copays for inpatient stays, and cost-sharing structures that can make short observation stays expensive.
-This is one reason hospital indemnity policies are often paired with Medicare Advantage: they can provide fixed cash benefits that help offset those copays.
+Medicare Advantage plans commonly use copays for ER visits, daily copays for inpatient stays, and cost-sharing structures that can make short observation stays costly.
+This is one reason hospital indemnity policies are often paired with Medicare Advantage.
+Observation stay indemnity can provide cash that helps offset those copays and the related costs that show up during an episode.

 How to Avoid Overbuying Coverage

-Hospital indemnity works best when it mirrors your actual cost-sharing exposures.
-If your plan’s ER copay is small and outpatient coinsurance is limited, you may not need every available rider.
-On the other hand, if your plan uses large copays for ER and daily hospital charges, a stronger set of benefits can make sense.
+Observation stay indemnity works best when it mirrors your actual cost-sharing exposure.
+The goal is not maximum coverage.
+The goal is right-sized coverage that is designed around the costs you are most likely to face.
+If your plan’s ER copay is small and your outpatient coinsurance is limited, you may not need every rider.
+If your plan uses large ER copays, meaningful outpatient coinsurance, and high facility charges for short stays, a stronger benefit stack may be appropriate.

 Talk With an Advisor Today